shaicoin/shaipot/README.md

 - `--threads <AMT>`
   Specifies the number of threads to use for mining.
 By default, the miner will automatically detect the optimal number of threads based on your system's available cores, but you can override this by specifying a value manually.

+- `--vdftime <SECONDS>`
+  Specifies the number of seconds to wait before bailing out of the Hamiltonian graph search for mining.
+By default, the miner will automatically use 1 second.
+However, for slower CPUs this might need to be adjusted.

 ## Compilation

 To ensure **Shaipot** is compiled with the highest optimization for your CPU, use the following command: